mikael-ros/mikael-ros/README.md

 🎲 [**Slumper:**](https://www.github.com/mikael-ros/slumper) A randomizer for study questions/exercises using Astro.js and Solid.js

 📕 **Studee:** A website for my study notes, using Astro.js and Solid.js

-🍌 **Banana bomb:** A Minecraft mod using the Fabric API (source code coming, when finished)

-### 🗓️ Planned projects
-> :flower_playing_cards: Making the "currently working on" into a slideshow with projects sliding past the screen.
 </details>

 ---